zbtape/kCERT/background.md

 This is the necessary background context and information about what we are trying to build and what it accomplishes and will be used for.

-We are creating a Model Review Toole (MRT).
-This tool will be used for us and our client's.
+We are creating kCERT (KPMG Comprehensive Excel Review Tool).
+This tool will be used for us and our clients.

 This tool will be an Excel plug in.
 The purpose of it is to review an Excel based model.